 South Dakota was declared the 40th state of the Union on November 2, 1889.
 Its primary economic activity is agriculture.
 First, it was a territory of the Native Americans.
 Then it passed into the hands of the French until finally, the United States bought the land.
 With all this process, it is inevitable that in South Dakota, we will find several ghost towns.

 There are approximately 250 ghost towns in South Dakota.
-Among the most famous are Rockerville, Mystic, Tinton, Okaton, Ardmore, Spokane, Etta, Pactola, and so many more.
+Rockerville, Mystic, Tinton, Okaton, Ardmore, Spokane, Etta, Pactola, and many more are the most famous.
 Each former town has its own story of success and demise.

 These days, South Dakota benefits from agriculture and tourism.
-Without a doubt, there is a lot of history to see in the state.
+Undoubtedly, there is a lot of history to see in the state.
 If you want to include some ghost towns on your next visit, check out the suggestions we have for you.

 Founded in 1876, Rockerville used to be a mining town.
 Its name comes from the tool they use to separate the gold from the stone.
 From 1950 to 1960, it was a tourist town due to its location on US Highway 16.